Measurement Setup

 This conversion measurement page lets advertisers set up conversion tracking during onboarding, ensuring accurate reporting and optimal campaign performance from day one.

-Advertisers need to measure their conversions.
-Without a proper setup, they won’t understand their return.
-Yet, the setup process wasn't straight forward.
-It was buried in a discrete section, full of technical jargon, and lacked guidance advertisers needed.
+Advertisers need to measure conversions to understand their return, but the setup process was buried in a discrete section, full of technical jargon, and lacking guidance.

 Team